Archive

 Facts About The Aurora Borealis

-Even though the vast majority of us have never observed the Northern Lights in person, most readers would have seen images or heard of this meteorological phenomenon.
+Although most of us have never observed the Northern Lights in person, most readers would most definitely have seen images or heard of this meteorological phenomenon.
 But what exactly is the Aurora Borealis?

 The Aurora Borealis, also known as the Northern Lights, is an optical meteorological phenomenon that occurs in the upper atmosphere above the Arctic Circle.
 It appears as bands of colored lights resulting from charged particles in solar winds that collide and react with gases in the thermosphere.